Hadge – Dieter Vlieghe

-Born in Courtrai – Belgium in 1992, grew up and moved at the age of 18 to Ghent.
+Born in Courtrai, Belgium, in 1992, I grew up and moved at the age of 18 to Ghent.

-After visiting the Bruder Klaus Field Chapel by Peter Zumthor as teenager.
+After visiting the Bruder Klaus Field Chapel by Peter Zumthor as a teenager.

-After the studies in Ghent worked for some renomated architecture offices in Amsterdam (The Netherlands) and Ghent (Belgium) with a valuable experience at Glenn Sestig Architects.
+After the studies in Ghent worked for some renowned architecture offices in Amsterdam (The Netherlands) and Ghent (Belgium) with valuable experience at Glenn Sestig Architects.

-Acquaintances in the design world challenged me to create new objects and designs, which led to a fascination in the 3D visual world, sketching shapes and their materializations.
+Acquaintances in the design world challenged me to create new objects and designs, which led to a fascination with the 3D visual world, sketching shapes and their materializations.

 With a background in design and work within the architecture world, there is a passion and continuation for creating objects within this space.